Ethanol Plant Virtual Tour

 The mash is cooked at high temperature to begin the conversion of starch into sugar.
 The mash is cooled and moves into a fermentor tank.

 There are 4 fermentor tanks in the plant.
 It takes 20 hours to fill one tank, meanwhile; the other 3 tanks are at varying stages of fermentation.
 The fermentation process takes an additional 48 hours to complete.
 During fermentation, yeast converts the sugar into ethanol and carbon dioxide.
 The alcohol after fermentation is complete is called beer, 12% ethanol by volume.
 The beer is transferred to another tank, the beer well, and is pumped to the distillation column.
 The slide shows the product looking into the top of the fermentor.

 In the distillation column, the beer is “boiled” allowing the ethanol vapors to move to the top of the column.
 At this point, the ethanol is 95% alcohol.
 The unfermented grain and water fall to the bottom of the distillation column.

 The ethanol is now dehydrated by moving through a bed of beads that captures the water molecules and allows the ethanol molecules to pass through.
 At this point the ethanol more than 99.4% alcohol.
-The ethanol is denatured with gasoline before it leaves the ethanol plant.
+Ethanol for sale to non-fuel markets is transferred directly to storage without denaturing.
+Ethanol for sale to fuel markets is denatured with gasoline before it leaves the ethanol plant.

 In a kernel of wheat, 2/3 is starch and is used in the production of ethanol.
 The remaining portion of the kernel is mostly protein, which is wet distillers grain.
 The wet distillers grain is very moist (75%).
 The protein of the wet distillers grain is about 3 times the protein of the grains used in ethanol production.
 The wet distillers grain is temporarily stored in a bunk at the back of the ethanol plant.